Leagify/auction-drafter-schools/README.md

 # Leagify Auction Drafter
-An auction draft webapp for Leagify, specifically the NFL Draft League

-The goal is for this repository will be a Blazor WASM (Webassembly) C# SignalR web application.
+An auction draft webapp for Leagify, specifically the NFL Draft League The goal is for this repository will be a Blazor WASM (Webassembly) C# SignalR web application.

 ## General design:
 + Users can log in as one of several roles.
 A user can have multiple roles.
 Here are the roles that exist, and a general description:
   - Auction master.
 They can create an auction for a league.
   - Team manager.
 They can bid for a school for their team
   - Auction viewer.
 They can view the auction.
++ It would be nice if you could log in using Google.

++ Team managers pick from a "draft board".
++ At this time, the draft board loads information from a CSV draft template file uploaded by the auction master.
+The format of the draft template is similar to the template at the root of this repo, named "sampleDraftTemplate.csv"
++ The Draft Template contains several fields.
+I will explain them here.
+  - School :
+  - Conference :
+  - ProjectedPoints :
+  - NumberOfProspects :
+  - SchoolURL :
+  - SuggestedAuctionValue :
+  - LeagifyPosition :
+  - ProjectedPointsAboveAverage :
+  - ProjectedPointsAboveReplacement :
+  - AveragePointsForPosition :
+  - ReplacementValueAverageForPosition :
 + Items up for auction will have two properties (similar to Player and Position)
 + Each bidder will be trying to fill a "roster" of "positions"
 + Each bidder will have a budget, which is editable before the auction begins, but not afterwards.